forwardemail/forwardemail.net/app/views/faq/index.md

 No, absolutely not.
 We do not store logs.
 See our [Privacy Policy](/privacy).

 Many other email forwarding services unethically read your email.
-This is not what I'm about.
+This is not in alignment with our principles and philosophy on software.

+We believe you should have a right to privacy and we strictly respect it.

-The code that is deployed to the server is [open-source software on GitHub](https://github.com/forwardemail).
+The code that is deployed to the server is [open-source software on GitHub](https://github.com/forwardemail) for transparency and to build trust.

 ## Does it support the plus + symbol for Gmail aliases